Jembe/jembewf/README.md

 Library with simple Workflow implementation for use in Flask with Sqlalchemy.
 JembeWF can be used without Jembe Framework it only depends on Flask and Flask-SqlAlchemy.

-Workflow is defined in Python by extending and combining Flow, Task and Transition classes.
+Workflow is defined in Python by extending and combining Flow, State and Transition classes.
-Workflow is executed by Process and Step SqlAlchemy persistet instaces that saves information of process instances (defined by Flow), Step instances (defined by Task).
+Workflow is executed by Process and Step SqlAlchemy persistet instaces that saves information of process instances (defined by Flow), Step instances (defined by State).

 # Project state